Terms and conditions

 - The filmmaker retains all rights to the submitted film or script, giving permission to Film the House to screen the film at related events and on the Film the House website – and to showcase and/or refer to the script at events of Film the House’s.

-- Only one entry per short film or script.
+- Only one entry per category.
 Entries made by a team should choose one representative to enter the competition.

 - The person completing the submission process must be authorised to submit the film or script by all interested parties.